P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Building Gadgets - A collection of gadgets that make building large structs a bit easier.

 # -C-

-* Champions - Randomly vanilla mobs will be super powered.

 * Chisel - Adds the ability to decorate blocks.